Lursios/project-ideas/College_Related_Projects/Ship_Production_Optimization_Class/README.md

 ## The Problem

-When Naval Architects & Engineers constuct a ship the approach that is commonly used is the block consturction method, which is a method that divide the the ship into block sections ( the number of block depends on the size of the ship) and each yard will work creating the block which is then combine or the correct term is erected into one whole ship when all the block sections are finished constructed. you can see from the picture below on how each section distributed.
+When Naval Architects & Engineers constuct a ship the approach that is commonly used is the block construction method, which is a method that divide the the ship into block sections ( the number of block depends on the size of the ship) and each yard will work creating the block which is then combine or the correct term is erected into one whole ship when all the block sections are finished constructed. you can see from the picture below on how each section distributed.

 ![ship-breakdown-structure](https://github.com/Lursios/projects/blob/main/College_Related_Projects/Ship_Production_Optimization_Class/Assets/Units-and-blocks-of-ships-hull-in-an-exploded-view.png)